Kyle Larson: 2017

 At the 2017 Daytona 500, Larson was leading late only to run out of fuel on the final lap and finished 12th.
 After three consecutive second-place finishes at Atlanta, Las Vegas and Phoenix, Larson moved up to first in the points standings.
-On March 26, Larson scored his second career Cup Series win at Auto Club Speedway after starting from the pole.
+On March 26, Larson scored his second career Cup Series win at Auto Club Speedway from the pole.
 Larson scored his second win of the season at Michigan.

 At Kentucky, Larson started at the rear of the field after he was unable to set a qualifying time as he was stuck in an inspection and finished second.
 Four days later, Larson lost his points lead in the standings when he was penalized 35 points for an improper rear brake cooling assembly.
 Crew chief Chad Johnston was suspended for three races and Tony Lunders took his place.
-A week later, Larson won the pole for the Loudon's Overton's 301, but was forced to surrender it to Martin Truex Jr. after failing post-qualifying inspection for an unapproved rear deck fin lid.
+A week later, Larson won the pole for the Loudon's Overton's 301 but was forced to surrender it to Martin Truex Jr. after failing post-qualifying inspection for an unapproved rear deck fin lid.
 He finished second in the race after starting 39th.

 On the final restart in the Pure Michigan 400, Larson restarted fourth and took the lead after he made a four-wide pass and went on to score his third straight Michigan win.
-Larson scored his fourth win of the season in the regular-season finale at Richmond (and his first win that is not a two-mile track).
+Larson scored his fourth win of the season in the regular season finale at Richmond (and his first win that is not a two-mile track).

 Larson made it to the Round of 12 after he scored top-five finishes at Chicagoland, New Hampshire, and Dover.
 Larson's championship hopes ended at Kansas where he finished 39th after an engine blew up on lap 78.
-After being eliminated from the playoffs, Larson's bad luck continued as he finished 37th at Texas and Martinsville, both due to crashes and a last-place finish at Phoenix from an expired engine, his fourth straight DNF.
+After getting eliminated from the playoffs, Larson's bad luck continued as he finished 37th at Texas and Martinsville, both due to crashes, and a last-place finish at Phoenix from an expired engine, his fourth straight DNF.
 Larson ended the season eighth in the points standings.